Coeliac disease can be diagnosed at any age, and both children and adults can show symptoms

 Before a blood test

-Before a blood test is given, it's important that the patient eats gluten-containing foods in more than one meal every day for at least 6 weeks before the test.
+Before a blood test is taken, it's important that you eat gluten-containing foods in more than one meal every day for at least 6 weeks before the test.

 What's involved in a blood test?